 The eastern gateway is also where Kleine Welten, or „Little Worlds“ may be found.
 Here educational, innovative and sustainable presents for all ages may be found.
 Products include games toys, books, stationary and well as top quality chocolate made by the Austrian chocolatier, Berger.
 See www.kleinewelten.at for opening times.

-At Ludwig von Köchel-Platz there is „The House of Regions“.
-Here, at Ludwig von Köchel-Platz 1, traditional costumes and textiles may be found along with such items as hand-blown glass, enamel ware and traditionally made wicker baskets.
+At Ludwig von Köchel-Platz there is „The House of Regions“ where traditional ladies‘ costumes with an innovative twist may be found, along with textiles, hand-blown glass, enamel ware and traditionally made wicker baskets.
 Around the corner at Donaulande 56, books and CD’s with a regional focus are also available.
 Here a wide variety of concerts, cabaret shows and lectures are held.
 These include the „Kremser Fireplace Talks“ where every autumn, pairs or trios of experts from different fields are invited to discuss current themes pertaining to society, the future and our conceptions of how we wish to live.
 The House of Regions was previously known as the Gasthaus zu Elefant as it was here that in 1551, an elephant named Solomon and his mahout, Subhro, spent a night.
 The elephant was a wedding present from the king of Portugal, King João III, to Archduke Maximillian of Austria and Solomon and Subhro walked all the way from Portugal to Vienna.
 Everywhere they went they were seen as a great marvel and in the towns and villages where they stopped, inns and hostels recorded the event by renaming themselves with such names as „Elephant’s Rest“ and the „Elephant’s Guest House“.

 After Rathaus Platz, one comes to Passauerhof, with a Renaissance façade topped by dog-tooth castillations and ornamental, miniature turrets.
-This was an agricultural collecting yard where crops were gathered in and grapes were pressed to make wine that was stored in the cellars below.
+Like the Gottweigerhof, this was an agricultural collecting yard where crops were gathered in and grapes were pressed to make wine that was stored in the cellars below.
 Here, at Steiner Landstraße 76 is Il Magazzino, where a range of Italian specialities may be purchased.
 These include fine wines, grappa, cheese, charcuterie, tinned products, pasta and all manner of preserves and biscuits.
 Artisan bread and rolls are delivered by the baker Brotocnik, from Waldviertel, the wooded plateaux that lies to the North of Krems and Stein.
 For those in need of refreshment, wine, coffee aperitifs and antipasti are served.
-For those who cook, there books on Italian cooking. see www.il-magazzino.com for opening times.
+For those who cook, there books on Italian cooking.
+See www.il-magazzino.com for opening times.
 In the Kleine Passauerhof at number 74 there is the dressmaker and fashion designer Martina Wagensonner www.wagensonnerfshion.raumusik.at

 Dating from the same period but with a more Medieval flavour at Steiner Landstraße 92 there is the so called „Green Castle“.
 At Johann-Michael-Ehmann Platz there is a column, dating from 1744 that honours the Virgin Mary.
 As at Rathaus Platz, the 1817 date is a date of restoration.